-Tuscany, as regards wines, has no equal the world over, thanks to a most felicitous nature, and to a civilization of the grapevine and of wine that has been decanted and refined over the centuries.
+“Tuscany, as regards wines, has no equal the world over, thanks to a most felicitous nature, and to a civilization of the grapevine and of wine that has been decanted and refined over the centuries.”

 Zeffito Cuiffoletti - Historian

-Chianti Classico comes from the famous land of vineyards that lie between Florence and Siena, with the towns of Greve, Radda and Castellina forming a triangle in the very heart of the Chianti area.
-Most of these wines belong to the Classico’s marketing consortium and bear the ‘Gallo Nero’ symbol that means ‘black rooster’.
-This gives the guarantee of a true bottle of Chianti Classico.
-Two kinds of Chianti Classico are available, these are known as ‘Standard’ and ‘Riserva’.
-Standard Chainti Classico is labelled with a Gallo Nero surrounded by a red border, whereas Riserva Chianti Classico is labelled with a Gallo Nero surrounded by a gold border.
-This is produced from some of the finest grapes and gives a minimum of 27 months aging to provide an additional full-bodied flavour.
+Chianti Classico comes from the vineyards that lie between Florence and Siena, with the towns of Greve, Radda and Castellina forming a triangle in the very heart of the Chianti area.
+Most of these wines belong to the Classico’s marketing consortium and bear the Gallo Nero symbol, a black rooster, the symbol of an authentic bottle of Chianti Classico.
+Two kinds of Chianti Classico are available, Standard and Riserva.
+Standard is labelled with a Gallo Nero surrounded by a red border, whereas Riserva is labelled with a Gallo Nero surrounded by a gold border.
+Riservas are produced from some of the finest grapes and aged for a minimum of 27 months to provide an additional full-bodied flavour.

-Since the 1970’s a gradual emergence of more modern wines made from international grape varieties, together with the use of French ‘barriques’ or barrels, has led to what are now known as the ‘Super Tuscans’.
-Grapes such as Cabernet Sauvignon and Merlot were introduced and mixed with the classic Sangiovese to produce other high quality wines but at a much lower cost due to the modern techniques used.
-Super Tuscan wines initially emerged following the abuse of ‘big names’ in Italian wine and the unsuccessful attempt at DOC/DOCG laws to restrict the damage that the abuse was causing to its reputation for high quality wines.
-These ‘avant garde’ methods however did not fit the new DOC/DOCG laws and the wines were forced to take the humble label of ‘Vini da Tavola’, known in England as basic ‘House Wine’.
-However, over time these wines have gained the reputation as being some of the finest ever made in Italy and their prices are well above those charged for the Vini da Tavola.
+Since the 1970s more modern wines have emerged, made from international grape varieties and using French barriques, or barrels.
+These are the Super Tuscans.
+Grapes such as Cabernet Sauvignon and Merlot were introduced and mixed with the classic Sangiovese to produce other high-quality wines but at a much lower cost due to modern techniques.
+But these avant garde methods did not fit the new DOC/DOCG laws and the wines were forced to take the humble label of Vini da Tavola, or table wine.
+Over time, these wines have gained a reputation as some of the finest ever made in Italy and their prices are well above those charged for an ordinary table wine.